-The City received funding requests for Public Services FY 2018-19 applications totaling \$654,950.
-HUD rules limit the amount of CDBG funds available for public services based upon 15% of the annual CDBG allocation.
-This public service 15% cap, yields \$284,000 available for public services activities.
+The City received FY 2018-19 funding requests for Public Services applications on January 23, 2018.
+The Public Service application requests totaled \$654,950.
+HUD rules limit the amount of

+CDBG funds available for public services based upon 15% of the annual CDBG allocation.
+This public service 15% cap, allows up to \$314,000 available for public services activities.